pinot-contrib/pinot-docs/basics/indexing/bloom-filter.md

 #### Customized parameters

-When custom parameters are required, add a new entry in `tableIndexConfig.bloomFilterConfig` object.
+To specify custom parameters, add a new entry in `tableIndexConfig.bloomFilterConfig` object.
 The key should be the name of the column and the value should be an object similar to the one that can be used in the bloom section of `fieldConfigList`.